Vanessa Abrams: Season 2

 Vanessa spends the summer redecorating Rufus's art gallery and turning the extra space into a cafe.
 Nate confides in her the financial circumstances of his father's debts and although the two seem interested in each other, Nate is continuously too busy to hang out with her.
 Vanessa pushes him away because of this, but he confesses that he does want a relationship with her.
-During a citywide blackout, however, the older woman Nate slept with throughout summer, Catherine, threatens to turn Nate's father into the police if Nate ever leaves her.
+During a citywide blackout, however, the older woman Nate slept with throughout the summer, Catherine, threatens to turn Nate's father in to the police if Nate ever leaves her.
 Vanessa sacrifices her relationship with Nate for the Captain's safety and tells Nate she doesn't want to be with him.
 Later, Vanessa snaps a photo of Catherine when she sees the older woman making out with her stepson, hoping to use it as blackmail.
 She learns the consequences of her meddling, however, when she realizes that telling Catherine's husband of her affairs left Nate as penniless as ever, whereas Blair was going to gain back the Archibald's riches.
 Nate becomes upset with Vanessa, not because she made him lose the money, but because she never confided in him.

 Vanessa helps Jenny convince Rufus to let her do home-schooling.
 She further displays her charitable side by helping save the Brooklyn Inn from auction and petitioning for landmark status.
 When Blair refuses to cooperate with the charity, Vanessa blackmails her by using the photo of Catherine and Lord Marcus kissing, which, if exploited, would humiliate Blair.
-The Queen of Constance is therefore forced to comply, but conspires with Chuck to destroy Vanessa.
+The Queen of Constance is therefore forced to comply but conspires with Chuck to destroy Vanessa.
 The two intend to seduce and humiliate her.
-At Lily's housewarming party, Vanessa witnesses the more vulnerable side of Chuck and the two bond briefly.
-She's embarrassed, however, when she learns it was all Blair's ploy, and turns her back on them both.
+At Lily's housewarming party, Vanessa witnesses the more vulnerable side of Chuck, and the two bond briefly.
+She's embarrassed, however, when she learns it was all Blair's ploy and turns her back on them both.
 During Jenny's guerrilla fashion show, Vanessa spots Nate and Jenny kissing.
-She feels betrayed by both of them, since she still had feelings for Nate and since she and Jenny were such close friends.
+She feels betrayed by both of them since she still has feelings for Nate and since she and Jenny were such close friends.
 In turn, on Thanksgiving, Vanessa hides an important letter from Jenny.
 This letter was a confession of Nate's feelings for Jenny and his desire to be with her.
 Not knowing about the letter that was kept from her, Jenny reconciles her friendship with Vanessa.